3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

 ### Fiber

-According to the code comment: a `Fiber` is work on a `Component` that needs to be done or was done.
+According to comments from the source code: a `Fiber` is work on a `Component` that needs to be done or was done.
 However, a `Fiber` also represents a React component in the React tree.

 So a `Fiber` has two dimensions of meaning:

-1. The work to be done or was done.
+1. Virtual Node - The internal representation of React components in your React app.
-2. The internal representation of React components (like VNode) in your React app.
+2. Node-bound Work - The work to be done or was done on the node.

 Notably, all `Fiber` nodes are processed by [`beginWork()`](https://github.com/facebook/react/blob/main/packages/react-reconciler/src/ReactFiberBeginWork.js#L3769), the return value of which decides the next step of the reconciliation process: